-Modern life in Australia is mostly an urban experience, with most of our population living in densely populated areas on the south-west coast and the eastern seaboard.
+Modern life in Australia is mostly an urban experience, with most of the population living in densely populated areas on the south, west and eastern coasts.
+But a change to Regional work can bring its own advantages.

-And yet as we all know, Australia is a vast continent, meaning for anyone looking for a healthcare job, opportunities for regional work exist.
+Australia is a vast continent, meaning for anyone looking for a healthcare job lots of opportunities for regional work exist.
 This has been amplified further in our COVID-19 reality: with our borders shut, there is even more regional work available as the skilled worker migration so heavily focussed on the regions has come to a complete halt.
 And over the next few years, predictions for job growth in the regions are huge as this forecast from Regional Australia Institute predicts:

 source: “The Future of Regional Jobs”, Regional Institute Australia, April 2019